Muzznah/Pewlett-Hackards-People-Analysis/README.md

 ### Number of individuals retiring

-•	The retiree criterion was established as:
+•	The retiree criteria was established as:

-  o	Birth dates: between 1952-01-01 to 1955-12-31 o	Hired dates: between 1985-01-01 to 1988-12-31 o	Currently employed: “to_date” column filtered for “9999-01-01”
+  o	Birth dates: between 1952-01-01 to 1955-12-31

+  o	Hired dates: between 1985-01-01 to 1988-12-31

+  o	Currently employed: “to_date” column filtered for “9999-01-01”

 •	The table “employees” was filtered for the birthdate, and hire date, and saved into a new table; "retirement_info".